 M.A.T.
-IN SPECIAL EDUCATION MILD/MODERATE GRADES 1-12

-In addition to the university requirements for admission, all applicants must present a combined score of 1875 on a scale which is found by multiplying their total undergraduate grade-point average by the combined Graduate Record Examination General Test score (Verbal plus Quantitative) in order to qualify for "Regular Status."
+IN SECONDARY EDUCATION INCLUSIVE GRADES 6-12 In addition to the university requirements for admission, all applicants must present a combined score of 1875 on a scale which is found by multiplying their total undergraduate grade-point average by the combined Graduate Record Examination General Test score (Verbal plus Quantitative) in order to qualify for "Regular Status."
 Students scoring between 1650 and 1875 (GRE X GPA) may be admitted on "Conditional Status."
 Other admission requirements include meeting the following:

-- (1) Eligibility requirements for admission to Teacher Education (minimum of 2.5 grade-point average on undergraduate work and passing scores on PRAXIS I: Reading, Writing, Math) or a composite of 22 on the ACT; and - (2) Content knowledge requirements for Louisiana initial teacher licensure eligibility (passing scores on PRAXIS Elementary Education: Content Knowledge 10014 or PRAXIS Content Area specialty examination; and - (3) TEACH Delta Region screening assessment requirements.
+- (1) Eligibility requirements for admission to Teacher Education (minimum of 2.5 grade-point average on undergraduate studies and passing scores on PRAXIS I: Reading, Writing, Math) or a composite of 22 on the ACT; and - (2) Content knowledge requirements for Louisiana initial teacher licensure eligibility (passing scores on PRAXIS Elementary Education: Content Knowledge 10014); and - (3) TEACH Delta Region screening assessment requirements.

 M.A.T.
-IN SPECIAL EDUCATION MILD/MODERATE GRADES 1-12
+IN SECONDARY EDUCATION INLCUSIVE GRADES 1-5

-Thirty semester hours to include Curriculum 5045A, Educational Foundations 5024, 5081, Psychology 5052, Reading 5001, 5002, and Special Education 5002, 5003, 5005, 5006; and 6 semester hours of internship, Special Education 5062, for a total of 36 semester hours for the degree.
+Thirty semester hours to include Curriculum 5002, 5003, 5047, 5056, Educational Foundations 5024, 5081, Psychology 5005, Reading 5020, 5030, 6 semester hours of internship, Curriculum 6083, and Special Education 5002, 5005, 5006, for a total of 42 semester hours for the degree.

-To successfully complete SPED 5062, candidates must meet all other eligibility requirements for initial teacher licensure in Louisiana, which include meeting Program Admission requirements above, satisfactory performances in specified courses, and passing scores on state-designated PRAXIS II tests.
+To successfully complete CURR 6083, candidates must meet all other eligibility requirements for initial teacher licensure in Louisiana for both General and Special Education, which include meeting Program Admission requirements above, satisfactory performance in specified courses, and passing scores on state-designated General and Special Education PRAXIS II tests.